con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > bdag med seng ge'i sgra dang ldan/ /
 > mu stegs ri dags ngan 'jigs byed/ /

-Non-dual, the teacher of what is non-dual,
+Non-dual, teacher of non-dualality,
 Established at reality’s summit,
-Having the roar of lion-like no self,
+Whose roar is that of lion-like no self,
-Terrifying the deer-like bad seekers,[^47-1] (47)
+Who terrifies deer-like misled seekers,[^47-1] (47)

-[^47-1]: 'Seekers' refer to those who seek awakening.
-They are described as 'bad' insofar as they do not follow the Buddhist path, and they are 'deer-like' because they are terrified by the roar of the lion-like 'no self' doctrine.
+[^47-1]: 'Seekers' (Skt. *tīrthya*; Tib. *mu stegs*) refer to those who seek liberation from suffering.
+They are described as 'misled' or 'bad' insofar as they do not follow the Buddhist path, and they are 'deer-like' because they are terrified by the roar of the lion-like 'no self' doctrine.

 * nirnāda = nināda, given the non-standard form for metricial reasons.
 See Edgerton on nirnāda.
 * VV takes tīthya in the sense of any practitioner.
 Alternative translation, Terrifier of bad deer-like seekers.